chromium/chromium/ui/webui/resources/cr_components/help_bubble/README.md

      bubble to, but whose visibility you care able for a Tutorial step or interactive test.

+   * It is rare, but if your anchor element is not immediately present in your component, you can instead wait to call `registerHelpBubbleIdentifier()` until after the element is created.

 ## Limitations

 Currently the frontend has the following limitations (many of these will be